top of page

 Revering The Revelation of Jesus Christ

 Reclaiming Fact from Fiction If ever there were a time to exercise the discipline and devotion due to God's Word, it is now in these days of popular obsession with the Rapture, the Tribulation, and the Second Coming of Christ.
-When--with the help of the Holy Spirit and an obedient heart--we apply to the biblical text those reading strategies that separate fact from fiction, we will see that the Book of Revelation is not a riddle but exactly what it says: a revelation.
-Alt
+When, with the help of the Holy Spirit and an obedient heart, we apply to the biblical text reliable reading strategies that separate fact from fiction, we will see that the Book of Revelation is not a riddle but exactly what it says: a revelation.

 cjoywarner